aws-observability/observability-best-practices/docs/en/guides/containers/aws-native/ecs/best-practices-metrics-collection-1.md

     ```

 ## Collecting cluster-level and service-level metrics
-By default, Container Insights collects metrics at the task, service and cluster level.
-It does not require you to deploy any agents to the cluster.
-The performance log events from which the metrics are extracted are collected under the CloudWatch log group named */aws/ecs/containerinsights/$CLUSTER_NAME/performance*.
+By default, CloudWatch Container Insights collects metrics at the task, service and cluster level.
+The Amazon ECS agent collects these metrics for each task on an EC2 container instance (for both ECS on EC2 and ECS on Fargate) and sends them to CloudWatch as performance log events.
+You don't need to deploy any agents to the cluster.
+These log events from which the metrics are extracted are collected under the CloudWatch log group named */aws/ecs/containerinsights/$CLUSTER_NAME/performance*.
 The complete list of metrics extracted from these events are [documented here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/Container-Insights-metrics-ECS.html).
 The metrics that Container Insights collects are readily viewable in pre-built dashboards available in the CloudWatch console by selcting *Container Insights* from the navigation page and then selecting *performance monitoring* from the dropdown list.
 They are also viewable in the *Metrics* section of the CloudWatch console.

 ![Container Insights metrics dashboard](../../../../images/ContainerInsightsMetrics.png)